tavares2/RotatingBearingTestBench/README.md

 ### Create a Test Sequence

-1. Navigate to the **"Start Test Simulation"** page in the Blazor UI.
+1. Navigate to the **"Test Simulation"** page in the Blazor UI.
 2. Enter a **test sequence name** and define **multiple test steps** (setpoint, duration).
 3. Click **"Start Simulation"** to initiate the test.
-4. View the simulation progress, results, and charts.
+4. View the simulation results.

 ### View Test Results

-1. Navigate to the **"Test Results"** page.
+1. Navigate to the **"Sequence Results"** page.
 2. Input a **TestSequenceId** to retrieve all results related to that specific sequence.
 3. Results will be displayed in a tabular format, showing timestamp, rotation speed, stress level, and temperature.